-Additionally, EPA looked at the removal cases found in the SEMS database to supplement this analysis.
-For this sector, EPA identified 51 non-NPL removal sites.
-Applying the same methodology as above, EPA screened out 30 sites because the environmental releases occurred before 1980 or PRPs led the response action.
-EPA also excluded an additional 12 sites that were deemed outside the scope of this rulemaking because the industrial activities that resulted in release of hazardous substances were neither petroleum refining nor coal products manufacturing.
-Four other sites were left out of the analysis because of insufficient documentation to fully conduct the evaluation (i.e., not enough to verify whether the sites included pollution attributable to a NAICS 324 facility, or the nature/date of the releases at the site).
+Additionally, EPA looked at the major removal cases found in the SEMS database to supplement this analysis.
+For this sector, EPA identified 290 non-NPL removal sites.
+Applying the methodology, EPA screened out 148 sites because the environmental releases occurred before 1980 or PRPs led the response action.
+EPA also excluded an additional 81 sites deemed as out of the scope because EPA determined that the industrial activities that resulted in the release of hazardous substances were not Chemical Manufacturing.
+Twenty-seven other sites were also left out of the analysis because of insufficient documentation (i.e., not enough to verify whether the sites included pollution attributable to a NAICS 325 facility, or the nature/date of the releases at the site).